sampltex/Minesweeper-in-Python/README.md

 - Press spacebar to reveal the board and generate a new one after finishing.
 - Press escape to go back to the menu.

-## Known Bugs

-- Generating a new board may fail, can be fixed by clicking and regenerating.
-- The first click may already be plotted when the game is started.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)